epfl-lara/leon/src/sphinx/genc.rst

 ..
 NOTE::

   Arrays live on the stack and therefore cannot be returned by functions.
 This limitation is extended to other types having an array as field.
+In some cases, it is acceptable to use the ``@inline`` annotation from Leon's library to workaround this limitation.

 Arrays can be created using the companion object, e.g. ``Array(1, 2, 3)``, or using the